wghile/PS-Module1Project/README.md

 ## Overview

-This project is my first game built while enrolled in the Per Scholas Software Engineering course.
+This project is a game that was a deliverable for the Per Scholas Software Engineering course, mainly using classes to build the game.
 Players will go against the computer to see who can score the most points in a classic game of darts.

 ## Game Play